Menopause is a natural stage in a woman's life, bringing changes that can influence sleep quality and psychological well-being.

 Among the available solutions, Easleep Premium stands out for its scientific, technological and natural approach.

-This device uses cranial electrical stimulation (CES) and EEG technology to improve sleep, alongside relaxation, meditation and scientific ASMR modes.
+This device uses cranial electrical stimulation (CES) and EEG technology to improve sleep, alongside relaxation, meditation, and scientific ASMR modes.

 Share: